 Newcastle can trace its roots back to Roman Britain, and you can still see the remains of the medieval castle that gave the city its name.
 The beautiful neoclassical buildings of historic Grainger Town, such as the Theatre Royal and Grey’s Monument, are evidence of Victorian prosperity.
-Yet there are plenty of contemporary attractions too, such as the restaurants, lounges and apartments of Quayside.
-Across the Tyne, the neighbouring town of Gateshead boasts Sage Gateshead, a Norman Foster-designed concert hall.
+There are plenty of contemporary attractions, too, such as the restaurants, lounges, and apartments of Quayside.
+Across the Tyne, the neighboring town of Gateshead boasts Sage Gateshead, a Norman Foster–designed concert hall.

-If shopping is your thing, you’re sure to find a bargain at Eldon Square, one of the largest city centre malls in the UK; or if you’d prefer to surround yourself with greenery and fresh air, Town Moor is an expansive common that’s bigger than New York’s Central Park.
-And don’t forget, the beaches of Northumberland and Hadrian’s Wall are nearby – if you can drag yourself away from Newcastle’s many charms, that is.
+If shopping is your thing, you’re sure to find a bargain at Eldon Square, one of the largest city center malls in the UK; or if you’d prefer to surround yourself with greenery and fresh air, Town Moor is an expansive common that’s bigger than New York’s Central Park.
+And don’t forget, the beaches of Northumberland and Hadrian’s Wall are nearby—if you can drag yourself away from Newcastle’s many charms, that is.